Every price discount eats into your profit.

 Many of our customers use a custom object called ‘Lessons Learned’ and associate this with the opportunity.

 An internal review is conducted whenever a large deal is won or lost and the key findings captured in the Lessons Learned object.

 This is sometimes supplemented with customer interviews carried out by an independent third party.
-As Tony explains, that’s a way to get powerful insights that would not be available through internal discussions alone.
+As Tony explains, that’s a way to get powerful insights not be available through internal discussions alone.

 About Tony Hodgson

 Tony is the Managing Director for Pricing Solutions Ltd UK.
 PSL is an international pricing strategy consultancy dedicated to helping clients achieve World Class Pricing competency.
-Their international team of senior pricing consultants is committed to providing clients with the tools and support they need to make pricing decisions that improve the bottom line.
+Their international team of senior pricing consultants provides clients with the tools and support they need to make pricing decisions that improve the bottom line.

-As Managing Director he has worked with leading organisations across a wide array of sectors, including manufacturing, pharmaceuticals, medical devices, food services, digital publishers, tourist attractions and many more.
+As Managing Director, Tony works with leading organisations across a wide array of sectors, including manufacturing, pharmaceuticals, medical devices, food services, digital publishers, tourist attractions and many more.
 No matter what the sector, the common currency is an understanding of all aspects of pricing.

-If you are interesting in exploring pricing improvements at your company please connect with Tony or contact him directly to initiate a discussion.
-More details can be found at www.pricingsolutions.com
+If you are interesting in exploring pricing improvements at your company please connect with Tony, or contact him directly to initiate a discussion.
+Find full details at www.pricingsolutions.com